flizhou/age_effects_on_COVID-19/doc/report.md

 # Summary

-In this project, I attempted to use multiple linear regression and GLM models to study the relationship between the portion of the senior (age 65 and up) in the population and the COVID-19 death rate.
-To approch this problem, I tested 11 potential confounding variables and several models.
-My final statistical model is a GLM model including only two confounding variables, `med_bed` (the number of hospital beds per 1,000 people) and `death_100_ind` (the ratio of days with fewer than 100 accumulated deaths since January 21th, 2020).
+In this project, I attempted to use multiple linear regression and general linear models to study the relationship between the portion of the senior (age 65 and up) in the population and the COVID-19 death rate.
+To approach this problem, I tested 11 potential confounding variables and several statistical models.
+My final statistical model is a GLM model including only two confounding variables, `med_bed` (the number of hospital beds per 1,000 people) and `death_100_ind` (the ratio of days with fewer than 100 accumulated deaths from 1/21/2020 to 5/14/2020).
 I assessed the model with bootstrapping and provided some evidence that the COVID-19 death rate is positively associated with the portion of the senior in the population.

 # Introduction

-The world is fighting with the COVID-19.
-The COVID-19 is a new disease and we are updating our knowledge about it everyday.
+The world is fighting with COVID-19.
+The COVID-19 is a new disease and we are updating our knowledge about it every day.
 One well document factor that leads to death from COVID-19 is age.
-As reported by the US [CDC](https://www.cdc.gov/coronavirus/2019-ncov/need-extra-precautions/older-adults.html), adults 65 years old and older have high risk “for developing more serious complications from COVID-19 illness” (cdc.gov 2020).
-In other word, the COVID-19 death rate for the senior is higher than that for the younger people.
+As reported by the US [CDC](https://www.cdc.gov/coronavirus/2019-ncov/need-extra-precautions/older-adults.html), adults 65 years old and older have a high risk “for developing more serious complications from COVID-19 illness” (cdc.gov 2020).
+In other words, the COVID-19 death rate for the senior is higher than that for the younger people.
 This conclusion is based on the COVID-19 deaths statistics in the US.

-To further support this conclusion, I decided to study the relationship bewteen age and the COVID-19 death rate with data science techniques.
+To further support this conclusion, I decided to study the relationship between age and the COVID-19 death rate with data science techniques.
 Considering that COVID-19 patient information would not be public to protect privacy, I would instead study the relationship between population aging and the COVID-19 death rate.
 Here is my research